 You are what you eat, and this is equally true for the cats that depend on us for "room and board."
 Indeed, cat food is one of the most important expenses of feline guardianship, next to veterinary care.
-It is important also to note that proper diet can eliminate or delay veterinary expense for some serious medical conditions.
+It is important also to note that a proper diet can eliminate or delay veterinary expenses for some serious medical conditions.

 The ultimate purpose of this series is to help you learn how to read cat food labels to make your decision process easier in choosing the best foods for your cat, but first, we need to cover some of the basics.

 - Protein from a named meat, fish, or poultry source

 - Taurine, an essential amino acid

 - Certain other vitamins, minerals, enzymes, and fatty acids

 Cats do not need carbohydrates, although corn, wheat, and rice are used as fillers for both canned and dry cat foods.
 Other ingredients, such as binders, flavoring, and coloring, are added by cat food manufacturers to satisfy the aesthetic wants of the consumer.
 Although preservatives are necessary, to keep foods fresh for our cats, canned food should not be allowed to remain out for any length of time, in any case.

 Many nutritionists agree that cats should get a variety of food, both dry and canned, for several reasons: